kqngyn/cse15l_lab2/index.md

 # CSE15L LAB2
 ## PART 1
 In part 1, I will be writing a web server called StringServer that supports the path and behavior described below.
 It should keep track of a single string that gets added to by incoming requests. <br>
+*The following codeblock details the blocks of code written in StringServer.java* <br>
 ```ruby
 import java.io.IOException;
 import java.net.URI;